xojs/xo/readme.md

 ## Config Overrides

-XO makes it easy to override configs for specific files, using the `overrides` config option.
-The `overrides` option is an array of objects.
-Each of which must contain a `files` property which specifies a glob string (or array of glob strings).
-The remaining properties are identical to those described above, and will be used to override the values of the base config.
-Every override who's glob string(s) match is applied in the order specified in the array (this means the overrides specified lower down take precedence).
-Consider the following configuration.
+XO makes it easy to override configs for specific files.
+The `overrides` property must be an array of override objects.
+Each override object must contain a `files` property which is a glob string, or an array of glob strings.
+The remaining properties are identical to those described above, and will override the settings of the base config.
+If multiple override configs match the same file, each matching override is applied in the order it appears in the array.
+This means the last override in the array takes precedence over earlier ones.
+Consider the following example:

 ```json
 {